Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: GaAs parameters and phonon spectral density

 \section{GaAs parameters and phonon spectral density}

-In this article a spherically symmetric self-assembled GaAs QD with a harmonic oscillator confinement and an electron (hole) confinement length $a\st{e}=3$~nm ($a\st{h} = a\st{e}/1.15$) is considered.
+In this paper, a spherically symmetric self-assembled GaAs QD with a harmonic oscillator confinement and an electron (hole) confinement length $a\st{e}=3$~nm ($a\st{h} = a\st{e}/1.15$) is considered.
 Furthermore a linear dispersion relation is assumed for the LA phonons.
-In this situation, the explicit expression for the phonon spectral $J(\omega)$ is \cite{PI_undressing,PI_nonHamil2016}
+In this situation, the explicit expression for the phonon spectral density $J(\omega)$ is \cite{PI_undressing,PI_nonHamil2016}

-The necessary material parameters are taken from literature \cite{Krummheuer2005} and listed in Tab.~\ref{app:tab:GaAs_Parameters}.
+The necessary material parameters are taken from literature \cite{Krummheuer2005} and listed in Table~\ref{app:tab:GaAs_Parameters}.
 For these parameters, the resulting spectral density is shown in Fig.~\ref{app:fig:J}.
 Note that using a spherical QD model provides for the calculation of the reduced density matrix as considered here no loss of generality as shown in Ref.~\onlinecite{Lueker2017_Dot_geometry}.